heidihuang-wav/quartz/content/Journal/08-2023/Reading is pretty darn cool.md

 ## Annual Personal Goal-Setting

 So, reading is pretty darn cool.
 For all the reasons I mentioned above, I want ==to read a book every month== in 2023.
-Read more about that here:
+You can read more about that here:

 ## Annual Personal Goal-Setting